snitch-org/snitch/README.md

 ## Features and limitations

- - No heap allocation from the testing framework.
+ - No heap allocation from the testing framework, so memory leaks from your code can be detected precisely.
  - Works with exceptions disabled, albeit with a minor limitation (see [Exceptions](#exceptions) below).
  - No external dependency; just pure C++20 with the STL.
  - Simple reporting of test results to the standard output, with coloring for readability.